timvieira/blog/content/sqrt-sampling.md

 = q_{j} \nabla_a\left[ -1 + \frac{1}{1-a} \right].
 $$

-Take the derivative, expanding $a$ and simplify,
+Take derivative, expand $a$ and simplify,
 $$
 = q_{j} \frac{1}{(1-a)^2}
 = \frac{1}{q_j}